For one week only, save $10

 What you need to know about growing annuals from seed - recommended seeding dates, how deep to plant and suggested spacing - is usually listed on the seed packet.

-Many annual seeds can be started either way, direct-seeding into the garden, or indoors in containers, but there are a few - annual poppies, for example - that don't like to be transplanted and perform best when direct seeded.
-This and more information is usually found in seed catalogues and on the back of seed packets.
+Many annual seeds can be started either way, direct-seeding into the garden, or indoors in containers, but there are a few – annual poppies, for example – that don’t like to be transplanted and perform best when direct seeded.

-Many annuals come back year after year, self-sowing from the previous year's flowers that have gone to seed.
-(See box, below, for a list of these.)
+Many annuals come back year after year, self-sowing from the previous year’s flowers that have gone to seed.
+(See below, for a list of these.)

 Alyssum (Lobularia maritima)